k2view-academy/K2View-Academy/articles/27_auditing/02_filtering_strategy.md

    <img src="images/02_choose_artifacts.png" style="zoom:80%;" />

-   * Choose the **Main class**, can be either All, filter strategies or persistency strategies.
+   * Choose the **Main class**, which can be either All, filter strategies or persistency strategies.
    * Click **OK**.

 8. Click **Build > Build Artifacts** in IntelliJ menu and select the **Build** action.

 9. The artifacts are created under the AuditCustomStrategies/out/artifacts folder.